supahcraig/rpcn_snowflake/README.md

-# rpcn_snowflake
+# Streaming to Snowflake using Redpanda Connect & `snowflake_streaming` output
 Streaming sample data via http endpoint through Redpanda and into Snowflake using Redpanda Connect

-TODO:

-redpanda docker compose

-fake data gen to http

-rpcn http server input to RP

-rpcn RP to Snowflake

 ## Requirements

-You'll need a Snoflake account (the basic trial account will work perfectly).
+You'll need a Snowflake account (the basic trial account will work perfectly).
 You'll also need Python 3.11 or greater, as well as redpanda-connect 4.39.0 or greater.
 Lastly you'll optionally need to be able to deploy a Docker container to deploy Redpanda if you don't have access to Redpanda cloud or similar.

 ## Database setup